 3.3 Reciprocal transplant experiment

 At the end of the reciprocal transplant experiment, the meadow edge had high Smithora load regardless of source location; shoots transplanted to the edge gained Smithora biomass comparable to the edge control shoots (Figure 3; two-way ANOVA with interaction term: Source (interior vs edge): F = 32.04, df = 1, p = < 0.001; Treatment (control vs unmanipulated: F = 0.28, df = 1, p = 0.61, Source X Treatment: F = 4.67, df = 1, p = 0.05; residuals: df = 11).
 Shoots transplanted from the edge to the interior location retained Smithora, albeit in lower abundance than their source location, while interior shoots that stayed in the interior (controls) were not colonized (Fig 3).
-Controls (uprooted but locally planted) and ambient shoots did not differ in Smithora load at the time of the end of the experiment (two-way anova: Source (interior vs edge): F = 26.34, df = 1, p = < 0.001; Treatment (control vs unmanpulated: F = 1.59, df = 1, p = 0.27, residuals: df = 10).
+Controls (uprooted but locally planted) and ambient shoots did not differ in Smithora load at the time of the end of the experiment (two-way anova: Source (interior vs edge): F = 26.34, df = 1, p = < 0.001; Treatment (control vs unmanipulated: F = 1.59, df = 1, p = 0.27, residuals: df = 10).

 Bacterial results on transplanted shoots.
 There was a significant effect of initial Smithora presence on shoot level bacterial community.
 Both at the beginning and end of the experiment shoots with Smithora had a different community than those without, regardless of whether the shoot with Smithora was at the edge or interior (PERMANOVA for Smithora presence/absence p=0.027, pseudo-F=2.03,df=1).
 Bacterial community dispersion was not different (PERMDISP p=0.441).
 There was no significant difference in blade bacterial assemblages associated with edge vs. interior with respect to the shoot source (PERMANOVA for source location p=0.583, pseudo-F=0.800,df=1), or shoot final location (edge vs. interior) (PERMANOVA for destination p=0.573,pseudo-F=0.94, df=1).
 While microbial taxonomic composition was different overall, microbial taxonomic richness at the end of the experiment was not significantly different between blades with or without Smithora (t-test p=0.59) or between shoots with different transplant locations (t-test p=0.60), or source locations (t-test p = 0.664).